4d/docs/website/translated_docs/es/Concepts/classes.md

 For a class function, the `Current method name` command returns: `<ClassName>.<FunctionName>`, for example "MyClass.myMethod".

 In the application code, class functions are called as member methods of the object instance and can receive [parameters](#class-function-parameters) if any.
-The following syntaxes are supported:
+Se soportan las siguientes sintaxis:

 - use of the `()` operator.
 For example, `myObject.methodName("hello")`
 - use of a "4D.Function" class member method: